quicwg/base-drafts/draft-ietf-quic-transport.md

 in the draining period depending on how the connection was closed.
 In all cases, it is possible to acknowledge packets that are received as normal, but other reactions might be preferable depending on how the connection was closed.
-An endpoint that is in a draining period MUST NOT send packets other than ACK, PADDING, or CONNECTION_CLOSE.
+An endpoint that is in a draining period MUST NOT send packets containing frames other than ACK, PADDING, or CONNECTION_CLOSE.

 Once the draining period has ended, an endpoint SHOULD discard per-connection state.
 This results in new packets on the connection being discarded.
-An endpoint MAY use a stateless reset in response to any further incoming packets.
+An endpoint MAY send a stateless reset in response to any further incoming packets.

 The draining period does not apply when a stateless reset ({{stateless-reset}}) is used.